luizrosalba/OO/Readme.md

 - When the grammar of the language is not complicated.
 - When the efficiency is not a priority.

+### Iterator

+According to GoF, Iterator Pattern is used "to access the elements of an aggregate object sequentially without exposing its underlying implementation".

+The Iterator pattern is also known as Cursor.

+In collection framework, we are now using Iterator that is preferred over Enumeration.

+java.util.Iterator interface uses Iterator Design Pattern.

+Advantage of Iterator Pattern

+- It supports variations in the traversal of a collection.
+- It simplifies the interface to the collection.

+Usage of Iterator Pattern:

+- When you want to access a collection of objects without exposing its internal representation.
+- When there are multiple traversals of objects need to be supported in the collection.

+### Mediator

+A Mediator Pattern says that "to define an object that encapsulates how a set of objects interact".

+I will explain the Mediator pattern by considering a problem.
+When we begin with development, we have a few classes and these classes interact with each other producing results.
+Now, consider slowly, the logic becomes more complex when functionality increases.
+Then what happens?
+We add more classes and they still interact with each other but it gets really difficult to maintain this code now.
+So, Mediator pattern takes care of this problem.

+Mediator pattern is used to reduce communication complexity between multiple objects or classes.
+This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintainability of the code by loose coupling.

+Benefits:

+- It decouples the number of classes.
+- It simplifies object protocols.
+- It centralizes the control.
+- The individual components become simpler and much easier to deal with because they don't need to pass messages to one another.
+- The components don't need to contain logic to deal with their intercommunication and therefore, they are more generic.

+Usage:

+- It is commonly used in message-based systems likewise chat applications.
+- When the set of objects communicate in complex but in well-defined ways.

+### Memento

+A Memento Pattern says that "to restore the state of an object to its previous state".
+But it must do this without violating Encapsulation.
+Such case is useful in case of error or failure.

+The Memento pattern is also known as Token.

+Undo or backspace or ctrl+z is one of the most used operation in an editor.
+Memento design pattern is used to implement the undo operation.
+This is done by saving the current state of the object as it changes state.

 ### Observer